Keilub/calebmallen-master/content/contact.md

 <br>
 <br>
 <h5>Privacy Policy</h5>
-I personally will never share any emails or comments provided via this website or use for any purpose that goes beyond the scope of this website as a writer and illustrator of picture books.
+I personally will never share or store any emails and/or comments provided to me via this website or use emails/comments for any purpose that goes beyond the scope of this website as a writer and illustrator of picture books.
 <br>
 <br>